- The purpose of the Prize is to acknowledge and advance work in the field of law, literature and humanities in relation to Australasia.

 - Eligible authors will include those who write in the field of Australasian law, literature, and humanities or those whose scholarship in law, literature and humanities emerges from Australasia and the region.

-- To be eligible, the relevant work must bear a publication date of 2017, 2018 or 2019 and not previously been nominated for the Prize.
+- To be eligible, the book must bear a publication date of 2021 or 2020.
+Books bearing a publication date of 2019 are also eligible if they have not been previously nominated for the prize.

-- It is anticipated that the winner would attend the LLHAA Conference held at Southern Cross University, Gold Coast campus, in December, 2019.
+- It is anticipated that the winner would attend the LLHAA Conference held in 2021 at the University of the Sunshine Coast, Queensland, Australia.

 Administration and Adjudication